-Until I wrapped shrimp in paper thin Italian ham, my husband wouldn’t touch this succulent shellfish.
-This Rosemary Prosciutto Shrimp is just the recipe to make shrimp lovers out of everyone you know!
+Until I wrapped shrimp in Prosciutto, my husband avoided this succulent shellfish.
+This Rosemary Prosciutto Shrimp will make even shrimp avoiders swoon!!

 Rosemary Prosciutto Shrimp